Neural Network Cognitive Engine for Autonomous and Distributed Underlay Dynamic Spectrum Access: Simulation Results

-Each neural network was trained/validated with a data set of 4000 samples collected from a network simulation with the setup just described.
-A subset of the data set was used to train the neural network and the rest of data was used to compare the prediction performed by the trained neural network with the actual expected performance in order to encounter new environment conditions.
-In order to generate training data for the neural network cognitive engine, a competitive SN was devised that maintained the ability to use the modulation order of the nearest primary link but without the cognitive engine shown in Fig. \ref{CE}.
-Instead, this competitive system implemented a distributed power control algorithm modified to incorporate the modulation order of the nearest primary link.
+Each neural network was trained$/$validated with a data set of 10000 samples collected from a network simulation with the setup just described.
+A subset of the data set (7000 samples or 70\% of the data set) was used to train the neural network and to present the CRs with new environmental conditions.
+The rest of data was used to compare the prediction performed by the trained neural network with the actual expected performance in order to encounter new environment conditions.
+In order to generate training data for the neural network cognitive engine, a comparable SN was devised that maintained the ability to use the estimated modulation order of the nearest primary link but without the cognitive engine shown in Fig. \ref{CE}.
+Instead, this comparable system implemented a distributed power control algorithm modified to incorporate the modulation order of the nearest primary link.
 A number of algorithms had been proposed for distributed power control in ad-hoc wireless network.
 One of the first ones, and the precursor to many related variants, is the Foschini-Miljanic algorithm, \cite{b29}, which implements an iterative distributed power control process so as to meet a target SINR.
 We adopted this iterative power allocation algorithm for the alternative SN that generated the data set to train the NARX-NN cognitive engine at each SU.
 Specifically, power is calculated for a secondary link $i$ at each iteration $m$ using the update formula, where $P^s_i$ is the transmit power, $\beta_i$ is the target SINR and $\gamma^s_i[m]$ is the actual SINR measured in the $m$th. iteration which can be calculated through (\ref{sinrsec}).
-The fact that this algorithm associates power control with a target SINR is a useful feature in our case because the target SINR, when met, also determines the modulation order to be used as follows:
+The fact that this algorithm associates power control with a target SINR in our case is a useful feature because the target SINR, when met, also determines the modulation order to be used as follows\cite{b5},